 Probiotics are live cultures of bacteria but are not usually harmful.
 They aren't killed by being stored (as long as they are stored properly) and they can survive the journey through the stomach without being killed by stomach acid.

 LABs are used for preserving food by fermenting it, such as in yoghurt, kefir, sauerkraut and kimchi.

 What is a prebiotic?

 Prebiotics are foods that your body can't breakdown and absorb (digest).
 They encourage the growth and activity of healthy gut microbes.
 By doing this they may improve your health.

-- Oligofructose and inulin: found in foods such as wheat, onions, bananas, garlic and leeks.
+- Oligofructose and inulin: found in foods such as wheat, onions, asparagus, bananas, garlic and leeks.
 Extracted industrially, mainly from chicory root, or manufactured from sucrose.

 - Galacto-oligosaccharides: produced commercially from lactose, a by-product of the dairy industry.

 - Lactulose: a medicine used in the treatment of constipation and severe liver disease.
 Also produced from lactose.